What is VantageScore?

 What is a good VantageScore?

-VantageScore considers any score between 661 and 780 to be a good credit score.
+A prime or good credit score, according to VantageScore, is generally any score between 661 and 780.
 But lenders ultimately get to decide about a borrower’s creditworthiness.
 Having good credit scores might help you get approved for more credit and qualify for lower interest rates.

 VantageScore vs. FICO: What’s the difference?

-FICO and VantageScore are two credit-scoring companies.
-According to the Consumer Financial Protection Bureau (CFPB), “Most lenders still use FICO scores when deciding whether to offer you a loan or credit card, and in setting the rate and terms.”
+VantageScore and FICO are two credit-scoring companies.
+According to the Consumer Financial Protection Bureau (CFPB), most lenders continue to rely on FICO scores when evaluating loan or credit card applications, as well as determining rates and terms.
 But both companies’ scores may be used by lenders to review applications for things like credit cards, student loans and auto loans.

 Knowing what your credit scores are can help you understand how you might appear to lenders.
-Monitoring your credit with CreditWise might be a good place to start.
-You can also discover a few ways you might be able to improve your credit scores.
+Monitoring your credit with CreditWise from Capital One—or getting free copies of your credit reports from AnnualCreditReport.com—might be a good place to start.
+And once you have a clearer picture of where you stand, consider checking which Capital One credit cards you’re already pre-approved for—with no impact on your credit scores.

 Related Content